Do you know one of my least favorite return addresses to find in the mailbox? Internal Revenue Service.

-If you worry about being audited as soon as you push “send” on your e-file returns, don’t.
+If you worry about being audited as soon as you push send on your e-file returns, don’t.
 Your chances of being audited, especially as an individual, are very slim.
-In fact, in 2014, the data show that only 0.86% of individual tax returns were audited!
+In fact, in 2020, the data show that only 0.5% of individual tax returns were audited!

 What’s most likely to trigger an audit?

-If you file your taxes using many of the popular online software options, you may get an “audit risk” assessment before you file.
-The software basically combs your tax return to find items that may make you more likely to be audited.
+If you file your taxes using many of the popular online software options, you may get an audit risk assessment before you file.
+The software combs through your tax return to find items that may make you more likely to be audited.

 Simply getting a tax return doesn’t necessarily make you more prone to an IRS audit.
-But there are some situations that do make an audit more likely.
-These, according to one Time article, include:
+But some situations do make an audit more likely.
+These include: